ludeknovy/jenkins-flat-theme/README.md

 2. Go to Jenkins > Manage Jenkins > Configure System
 3. Add this link: https://cdn.rawgit.com/nvldk/jenkins-flat-theme/master/style.css into "URL of theme CSS"

+Known issue:
+Doesn't work for Firefox but Safari and Chrome is ok.